Website Cookie Policy

 Whilst the new law relating to subscription contracts is not expected to come into force until the Spring of 2026, charities and social enterprises should be planning well ahead to ensure that their subscription contracts and related processes are compliant.

-Pricing: the Act tightens up the law on misleading pricing practices, for example around headline prices which do not reflect the true cost of products or services and drip pricing (where a lower price is used to get consumers interested, only for them to discover that it doesn't take account of unavoidable further charges which are disclosed at a later date).
+Pricing: the Act tightens up the law on misleading pricing practices, for example around headline prices which do not reflect the true cost of products or services and drip pricing (where a lower price is used to attract consumers, only for them to discover that it does not include unavoidable charges disclosed at a later date).

 Historically, breaching consumer law has been seen as primarily invoking reputational risk.
 However, under the Act, charities and social enterprises that engage in B2C contracts face a much higher risk of a substantial fine from serious non-compliance.
 Under the Act, consumer law is effectively brought into line with competition law - the Competition and Markets Authority may impose fines of up to 10% of global annual turnover on organisations found to have infringed consumer law.